ritza-co/bryntum-scheduler-django-starter/README.md

 python manage.py runserver localhost:8000
 ```

-The app will be accessible at `http://localhost:8000` and you can perform Gantt CRUD operations
+The app will be accessible at `http://localhost:8000` and you can perform Scheduler CRUD operations